david-fong/okiidoku/README.md

 The project currently provides these utilities: a _solution_ generator, a canonicalizer, and database-like utilities for compressed storage of solution and puzzle grids.
 It is _not_ a solver or even a _puzzle_ generator, although I will likely try my hand at those in the future.
 It supports parametric grid size which many other sudoku projects do not.
 The generator uses a [stochastic search](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Stochastic_search_/_optimization_methods) algorithm, which was found to scale much better than a backtracking algorithm for very large grid sizes.
 The canonicalizer is currently under progress; I am experimenting with a novel approach using intrinsic statistics/characteristics of grids.

 Language-implementation independent design notes can be found in the [design folder](./design/).
-This is an artifact of me originally aiming to create both a C++ and Rust implementation.
+These are not specs or usage documentation.
+They are collections of the goals I have and the considerations I made in designing the containers and algorithms for the library.

 In Japanese, "ookii" means "big".
 I chose the name because one of my priorities for this project is to support variable grid sizes, and to find algorithms that scale well with increased size.
 Also, I thought the name had a nice ring- like "okey-dokey".
 I decided not to call the project "ookiidoku" (despite that being the proper romanization) out of fear of english speakers like myself mispronouncing it like a monkey sound.